 Community Conservation Promoter

-Community Conservation Promoters will work alongside local teachers in a primary school, teaching grades 3-6 where they will co-plan lessons and co-teach Guyana’s National Science Curriculum five days per week.
-The primary grade science curriculum focuses on the animal and plant kingdoms, environment, weather, materials, earth and space, and forces (gravity and electromagnetism).
-There is significant need and opportunity for infusing the teaching of the curriculum with inquiry-based methods, such as citizen science, and use of the local environment as a classroom.
+Community Conservation Promoters will work in the classroom, alongside local teachers in a primary school, teaching grades 3-6.
+They will co-plan lessons and co-teach general science classes, as part of Guyana’s National Science Curriculum five days per week.
+The primary grade science curriculum focuses on the following areas of science: animal and plant kingdoms, environment, weather, materials, earth and space, and forces (gravity and electromagnetism).
+There is significant need and opportunity for infusing the teaching of the curriculum with inquiry-based methods, such as citizen science and use of the local environment as a classroom.

-Community Conservation Promoters will also will identify and work with interested community members to co-plan and co-facilitate a wildlife club for youth that will meet after school, on weekends and during school breaks.
-The purpose of the club is to build awareness and appreciation of the local natural world and to develop youth leadership skills.
-Finally, they will collaborate with youth and adults to build awareness of local environmental issues and help develop and implement activities to address them.
+Community Conservation Promoters will also identify and work with interested community members to co-plan and co-facilitate a wildlife club for youth that will meet after school, on weekends and/or during school breaks.
+The purpose of the club is to build awareness and appreciation of nature and to develop youth leadership skills.
+Finally, they will collaborate with youth and adults to build awareness of local conservation/environmental issues and help develop and implement activities to address them.

 • Bachelor’s degree or higher in biology or other scientific field